Toastberries/MarkerSpawners/README.md

 ## Usage
 ### Creating Spawners
 Everything is set with entity tags!
-Here's the list of variables and default values and explanations.
+Here's the list of variables, default values and explanations.
 The tag "MarkerSpawner" is mandatory!
 ```
+  TYPE      VARIABLE    DEFAULT                   EXPLANATION
  String |      id       | N/A | ID of a MythicMob, case sensitive
 Intiger |     level     | -1  | Level of spawned mob, -1 = level scaling
 Intiger |  spawnLimit   |  6  | maximum number of spawned mobs inside checkDistance